Peggy’s Cove Rock Walk

-Home to a year round population of a mere 40 people, this little fishing village is one of the most photographed places in Canada.
+Home to a year round population of a mere 37 people, this little fishing village is one of the most photographed places in Canada.
 There is no shortage of history and eerie tales about this rugged exposed cove.
 Over the years the people here have had their share of ups and downs, including the tragedy of Swiss Air 111, numerous shipwrecks and living on the edge of the open Atlantic and its’ ever changing weather patterns.
 This barren exposed landscape has created an iconic Nova Scotia scene with brightly colored houses and weathered fishing shacks that dot the coastline.

-Join us as we venture through a landscape transformed some 12,000 years ago by glaciers.
+Join us as we venture through this barren landscape transformed some 12,000 years ago by glaciers.
 Hiking through the coastal barrens we will learn about the unique vegetation in this area and the wildlife that calls this stark landscape home.
 Many of the plants found here are usually located much further north in the tundra of Canada.
 This hike gives you a grand perspective of how human settlement has utilized the reach resources of the sea and a seemingly untouched landscape which has seen few changes since the last ice age.
 Keep your camera handy as you never know when you may spot a whale or seals playing just off the coast here.

 Peggy's Cove hike

 Our informative and picturesque hike through the barrens to Peggy’s Cove (with a bonus stop at the Halifax Public Gardens) was perfect.
 Our guides were fun, knowledgeable and patient with an infectious love of Halifax and Nova Scotia

 A must in Halifax, combining hiking & sightseeing

 The scenery was very beautiful and Line introduced to us to the local flora and even made us tasting some edible plants and berries.
 The hiking was around 1 hour.
 For us, the hiking was the highlight of our tour, really enjoyed it.